 We’ve done all the leg work so you don’t have to.
 Our extensive crypto sportsbook reviews give you all the details on each crypto sportsbook.
-The three operators we’d highly recommend are, in order, currently Nitrogen (review), BetBTC (review) and Coinbet24 (review).
+The 3 operators we’d highly recommend are, in order, currently BC Game (review), Nitrobetting (review) and Esports crypto betting guide (review).

 Types of bet